curegit/halftone-converter/README.md

 use consecutive numbers as output filenames

+It counts up by one from START.
+The default START is 1.

 #### -p PX, --pitch PX, --interval PX

 arrange halftone dots at intervals of `PX` pixels in input images

+Change this value for desired results.
+The default value is 4.0.

 #### -x SCALE, -s SCALE, --scale SCALE

 the scale factor of output images to input images

+The default value is 1.0.

 #### -b {none,box,gaussian}, --blur {none,box,gaussian}

 blur type to calculate the mean of pixels

+The default is `gaussian`.

 #### -A DEG, --angle DEG, --gray-angle DEG